-WOW: Real chicks or tadpoles or ducks or caterpillars to observe and measure or videos.
+WOW suggestion: Real chicks or ducks or caterpillars to observe and measure or videos.

 LC1 Can you make a life cycle of a human?
-LC2 Can you make life cycles of different animals and describe the changes? (chickens, butterflies, frogs, sheep) LC3 Can you observe an animal growing over a period of time and record you observations (If possible make measurements of length, height, mass or use pictures and videos to compare LC4 Reflection: Make a text about a life cycle or a nature documentary.
+LC2 Can you make life cycles of different animals and describe the changes? (chickens, butterflies, frogs, sheep) LC3 Can you observe an animal growing over a period of time and record you observations (If possible make measurements of length, height, mass or use pictures and videos to compare LC4 Reflection: Make a text about a life cycle or a nature documentary about a life cycle.